cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 ### File system quotas

-Some of CloudLinux OS utilities (`cagefsctl`, `selectorctl`, `cloudlinux-selector`, etc) writes files to the user’s home directory on behalf of this user.
+Some of CloudLinux OS Shared utilities (`cagefsctl`, `selectorctl`, `cloudlinux-selector`, etc) writes files to the user’s home directory on behalf of this user.

 So they are subject to the disk quotas if any are set for the user.
 The utilities can override these quotas to avoid failures.
 See [File system quotas](/cloudlinux_os_kernel/#file-system-quotas) for kernel parameters controlling these permissions.
 This parameter is used only for XFS file system.